 Bring copies of your résumé.

 Although certainly not mandatory (or even a necessity), this is one that is nice to have available.
 Much like a business card, a copy of your résumé can definitely come in handy.
 Just like a business card, though, don’t force it on anyone.
-Some reps will ask if you have one (particularly if you get into a conversation detailing what kinds of activities their law school likes to see an applicant be involved in, for example), and it looks good on you if you have an actual one to hand out.
+Some reps will ask if you have one, particularly if you get into a conversation detailing what kinds of activities their law school likes to see an applicant be involved in.
 Think about investing in some nice résumé paper, too.

 Don’t hog the rep.